pvnovarese/2022-devopsdays/README.md

 ```

 ## 4. (TO DO) pipe all sboms into grype for CVE matching
+for this and more advanced SBOM exercises, you can check out the workshop I put together for DevOps World 2022: https://github.com/pvnovarese/2022-devopsworld (this workshop wasn't delivered due to Hurricane Ian).

 ## 999. Jenkins Setup

-Jenkins Setup

-We're going to run jenkins in a container to make this fairly self-contained and easily disposable.
+If you don't have access to a Jenkins instance, you can deploy your own jenkins in a container (this fairly self-contained and easily disposable).
 This command will run jenkins and bind to the host's docker sock (if you don't know what that means, don't worry about it, it's not important).

 ```
 $ docker run -u root -d --name jenkins --rm -p 8080:8080 -p 50000:50000 -v /var/run/docker.sock:/var/run/docker.sock -v /tmp/jenkins-data:/var/jenkins_home jenkinsci/blueocean